-The district will provide communication to individuals who may have been in contact with an individual that tested positive for COVID-19 following Family Educational Rights and Privacy Act (FERPA) guidelines to maintain the individual’s anonymity.
+The district will provide communication to individuals who may have been in contact with an individual who tested positive for COVID-19 following Family Educational Rights and Privacy Act (FERPA) guidelines to maintain the individual’s anonymity.

 How will the district ensure students are washing their hands and using hand sanitizer properly?

 In addition to signage and public awareness campaigns that will help all students understand when and how to properly wash their hands and use hand sanitizer, schools will teach health protocols to students directly.
-Schools will schedule routine handwashing times including arrival, dismissal, mealtimes and after using the restroom.
+Schools will schedule routine handwashing times including arrival, dismissal, mealtimes, and after using the restroom.

 If a student or staff member tests positive for COVID-19, do they need to test negative before they can return to in-person learning?